 Razer Synapse makes it easy to customize the DeathAdder V2 to your heart’s content.
 Most of its buttons (with the notable exception of the left mouse button) can be assigned practically any function.
 Want the right mouse button to insert a “$” sign when it’s clicked?
 It can do that.
 Want the scroll click to launch your favorite game?
 Done.
 All it takes is a few clicks.

 The usual customization options are present too, including the ability to set five sensitivity stages that you can cycle through via the buttons underneath the scroll wheel.
-You can assign each of those stages a value between 100 and 20,000 in 50-step increments, thanks to that Razer Focus+ optical switch.
+You can assign each of those stages a value between 100 and 20,000 in 50-step increments, thanks to that Razer Focus+ optical sensor.
 The polling rate can also be set to 125, 500 or 1,000 Hz.

 You can also customize the DeathAdder V2’s RGB lighting via Synapse as well.
 The software offers five default effects to use (Audio Meter, Breathing, Reactive, Spectrum Cycling and Static).
 Synapse can also set the lighting’s brightness, change when the lighting turns off and synchronize the mouse’s dancing lights with other Razer Chroma-enabled products.